 3) Sustained support will be needed to help some students catch up on missed learning.

 Through the NTP, schools will be able to access heavily subsidised tuition from an approved list of tuition partners.
 These organisations will be given support and funding to reach as many disadvantaged pupils as possible.
-In October 2020, 34 approved tuition partners to the NTP were announced to provide national coverage:
+The list of approved suppliers can be found at: Approved Tuition Partners - NTP (nationaltutoring.org.uk).

-EdPlace will be providing the assessment and curriculum support element for three of these approved partners, supporting a minimum of 30,000 students in the UK.
-Our history of supporting parents by tracking and sharing highly-individualised student data makes us ideally placed to do this; as our partners will have the ability to accurately track how much progress the targeted students have made as a result of their tuition.
-Also, if further school closures or access issues do arise, our online system means that these students will not fall further behind as tutoring can move online.
+In the 2020/21 academic year, EdPlace provided the assessment and curriculum support element for three of these approved partners, supporting nearly 30,000 NTP students in the UK.
+Our history of supporting parents by tracking and sharing highly-individualised student data made us ideally placed to do this; as our partners had the ability to accurately track how much progress the targeted students made as a result of their tuition.
+Also, as further school closures or access issues arose, our online system meant that these students did not fall further behind as tutoring moved online.
+To access a summary report of our assessment support for tutors in 20/21, please click here.

 At EdPlace, we're passionate about reaching those students most in need.
 Our curriculum and assessment support of this project is making this happen.
 We're proud to be involved and making a small contribution to such an essential national initiative.